Nikaple/nest-typed-config/README.md

 ## Using config outside Nest's IoC container (Usage in decorators)

+### Caution!

-> **CAUTION!** Using config outside Nest's IoC container will make you struggle harder writing unit tests, you should avoid this pattern as much as possible.
+Using config outside Nest's IoC container will:

+1. make you struggle harder writing unit tests.
+2. force you to register `TypedConfigModule` synchronously using `forRoot`, since asynchronous configuration loading doesn't make sense under this situation.

+### How to

 Due to the nature of JavaScript loading modules, decorators are executed before Nest's module initialization.
 If you want to get config value in decorators like `@Controller()` or `@WebSocketGateway()`, config module should be initialized before application bootstrap.